 One of the reasons we get stuck in unhealthy behavioral patterns is because we judge ourselves.
 The process of change first requires us to release the judgment we have of ourselves and replace it with self-acceptance and self-compassion.
 But how can we accept that which is "bad," "wrong," or "unloving"?
 It is not the behavior we accept; it is our self.

 The next step is getting curious without making yourself wrong.
 This curiosity is vital to self-transformation.
-It’s so important that we give ourselves loving- kindness and a supportive space to be human and to strive for our best selves.
+It’s so important that we give ourselves loving-kindness and supportive space to be human and to strive for our best selves.
+(This would be considered a growth mindset.)
 Then it is easier to move to a better, healthier place.

 An underlying need drives every behavior.